Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/manognya/Task_manognya/Task 2/readme.md

 8️⃣ analysis page

+and mainly **camera page**

+This page is the main criteria of the app.
+Because through this image only we will be able to detect the symptoms followed by the disease.

 1. home page -
 the end users can go to this page ansd search for the related issues where they are facing.
 You can just scroll the pages.
 Join the communities and much more !